shawkatsamir/Omnifood/README.md

 - Interactive meals section with hover effects
 - Meal categorization with tags (Vegetarian, Vegan, Paleo)
 - Detailed meal information with icons
+- Customer testimonials with photos and quotes
+- Interactive food gallery with zoom effect on hover

 ## Technologies Used